jasonsbarr/practical-unix/README.md

     - [Official Ubuntu 20.04 Vagrant box](https://app.vagrantup.com/ubuntu/boxes/focal64)
 2. Introduction to Unix
     - Files and the file system
-    - Basic CLI utilities
     - Permissions
     - Working with text files
+    - Moving and copying
     - Pipes and redirecting
     - Packages and the package manager
     - Completion and history
 3. Advanced basics
-    - The environment
+    - The shell environment
-    - Grep and regular expressions
+    - User management and advanced permissions (ACLs)
     - Storage media
     - Searching for things
     - Formatting output